-KPCW’s flagship news program, Local News Hour, follows NPR’s Morning edition.
-KPCW Senior News Director Leslie Thatcher hosts Monday to Thursday and Roger Goldman hosts Fridays.
+KPCW’s flagship news program, Local News Hour, follows NPR’s Morning edition from 8 to 9 a.m.
+KPCW Senior News Director Leslie Thatcher hosts Monday through Thursday and Roger Goldman hosts Fridays.
 Get the information directly from the people making news in the Wasatch Back with live interviews every weekday.

-NPR's national show Morning Edition is interspersed with Park City's only daily local news source, live every weekday morning from 5 a.m. to 8 a.m.
-Whether recapping the previous night's school board meeting, informing listeners about a recent development on a government project or a feature story on a piece of local color, veteran news anchor Leslie Thatcher delivers the news that makes Summit and Wasatch counties a community.
+NPR's national show Morning Edition is interspersed with Park City's only daily local news source, live every weekday morning from 6 to 8 a.m.
+Whether recapping the previous night's school board meeting, informing listeners about a recent development on a government project or a feature story on a piece of local color, veteran news anchor Leslie Thatcher delivers the news that makes Park City a community.

-Morning Edition & the Local News Hour with Leslie Thatcher are sponsored by:
+Morning Edition and Morning News with Leslie Thatcher are sponsored by:

 Marketplace Morning Report Sponsors: